-According to statistics the cassava root is roughly 4-12cm in diameter at the bulky end of the root and can run more than 13cm long.
+Common dimensions for the cassava root is roughly 4-12cm in diameter at the bulky end of the root and can run more than 13cm long.
 Probably around the size of the bigger boba or bubble tea cups!

 If you’re curious about the total calories in any given bubble tea and it’s nutritional facts read it here.

 How is Cassava Root Prepared for Tapioca Pearls?